timolinn/SimpleRestfulApi/firefightapp/README.md

-Simple Laravel Api that returns JSON file format for get and post request
+Simple Laravel Api that returns JSON file format for get and post request.

+Built at the NASA spaceapps challenge Lagos, Nigeria.